 The programme is developed by the Centre of Excellence for Sustainable Health (CESH), a collaboration between Karolinska Institutet, Makerere University and other African academic partners and led by Karolinska Institutet, in collaboration with Makerere University, Benadir University, University of Kinshasa School of Public Health and Tinkr.
 The programme is being carried out with financial support from the Swedish Institute.

 The programme is organized in three modules and is mainly run online.
 There is a combination of webinars, lectures, interactive workshops as well as mentoring, and individual and team-based innovation projects addressing concrete challenges – relevant to the participants' institution.
 If the situation allows physical meetings and study visits in respective country will be facilitated.

 The programme is based on the latest research and best practice delivered by academics and professionals from partnering institutions.
 It builds on both existing and new elements but combined in a novel way.
 We want to co-create this new way of learning and collaborating globally with the participants.

 Centre of Excellence for Sustainable Health (CESH)

-The program builds on the newly initiated Centre of Excellence for Sustainable Health (CESH), a collaboration between Karolinska Institutet (KI), Makerere University (Mak) and other African academic partners such as Benadir University in Mogadishu, Somalia, and University of Kinshasa School of Public Health (KSPH) in DRC, which aims to address the complex health challenges of today and tomorrow as situated within the broader 2030 Agenda.
+The programme builds on the newly initiated Centre of Excellence for Sustainable Health (CESH), a collaboration between Karolinska Institutet, Makerere University and other African academic partners such as Benadir University in Mogadishu, Somalia, and University of Kinshasa School of Public Health in DRC, which aims to address the complex health challenges of today and tomorrow as situated within the broader 2030 Agenda.

 The activities of the training programme are designed to promote the establishment of strong networks across sectors and nations connecting the participants also to the CESH network.